byjg/php-rest-reference-architecture/README.md

 This project install the follow components:
 - PSR11 Container dependency
 - A JWT Authentication
-- Pre-configured for different environments (DEV, HOMOLOG, LIVE, etc)
+- Pre-configured for different environments (DEV, HOMOLOG, PROD, etc)
 - Database
 - Docker for build your project